Meet Steffanie

 I also serve on the University of Washington Medicine Advisory Board, where I help shape strategies to improve access and integration across the UW healthcare system.
 Every step of the way, my focus remains on ensuring that our systems work for everyone, no matter their circumstances.

-I live in Normandy Park with my husband, Joe, and our two young boys, Moxon and Lincoln, who are fifth generation Washingtonians.
-Moxon and Lincoln are fortunate to have both sets of grandparents and their cousins live nearby.
+I live in Normandy Park with my husband, Joe, our two boys, Moxon and Lincoln (fifth generation Washingtonians!), Waffles (our Mini-Schnauzer/Yorkie mix), and Rocky (our sweet rescue cat).
+Moxon and Lincoln are fortunate to have both sets of grandparents and their cousins live within several miles.

 Joe’s parents were educators who gave over 80 years of their lives to public education in the Highline and Tukwila School Districts.

-South King County needs more than well-intentioned ideas: we need practical, regional solutions to our issues.
+South King County needs more than well-intentioned ideas: we need practical, regional solutions to our issues: affordability, public safety, and homelessness.

 We need to ensure accountability while still addressing opportunity gaps, racial and financial inequities, and the behavioral health crisis.
 We must reassess how we address these challenges, ensuring our communities are affordable and safe.